 Further, saliva prevents the sticking of food on teeth and repairs tooth decay in its early stage.
 Regular consumption of coffee could also lead to staining of the teeth.
 Studies have found that stains resulting from coffee are more resilient than those from tobacco.
 It is advisable to drink ample amounts of water after consuming coffee.

 Wine is another common cause of teeth discolouration.
-In addition, the alcohol therein causes dehydration which leads to a dry mouth.
-Subsequently, the saliva flow is limited over time leading to tooth decay and other infections of the mouth including gum disease.
+The alcohol content in wine causes dehydration and can lead to dry mouth.
+Subsequently, saliva flow is limited over time, leading to tooth decay and other infections of the mouth including gum disease.

 Highly Pigmented Foods

 Highly pigmented foods often lead to severe teeth staining.
 Even though some highly pigmented foods may be healthy, they tend to leave colour on teeth.

 Dentists advise rinsing the mouth with water to reduce the chance of staining after consuming highly pigmented foods, such as: